City of Azusa logo

 City of Azusa Financial Performance

-Market Cap: Not applicable - municipal entity
+Market Cap: Not applicable - government entity

-Annual Report: Comprehensive Annual Financial Report available
+Annual Report: Annual Comprehensive Financial Report available

-Debt: $45M in municipal bonds outstanding
+Debt: $45.8M in outstanding municipal debt

-ROI Impact: Public service delivery efficiency metrics
+ROI Impact: Service delivery efficiency and resident satisfaction

 DISCLAIMER